Dum Laga Ke Haisha (soundtrack): Development

 The soundtrack album featured compositions reminiscent of 1990s Hindi film music.
 Malik stated that his inspiration came from a six-decade-long melodic tradition emphasised by his father, Sardar Malik, as well as the styles of composers such as Shankar–Jaikishan, Naushad, O. P. Nayyar, C. Ramchandra, R. D. Burman and Laxmikant–Pyarelal, whose work he grew up listening to.
 All the songs were written by lyricist Varun Grover.

 Speaking about the song "Moh Moh Ke Dhaage", Malik explained that "the words speak of a coming together of two different people.
 It is a situational song and conveys how we unwittingly fall in love.
 Varun wrote the mukhda and it made a place in my heart.
 I came up with the tune two days later."
 Papon rendered the male version of the track, which Malik described as having a "Hemant Kumar kind of texture, which I admire".
 Monali Thakur recorded the female version, after Malik, impressed by her voice during her participation in Indian Idol 2 (where he was a judge), invited her to sing the track.
-Thakur later stated that she felt emotional after recording the song and watching the visuals, adding that "Anu ji [Malik] was like, only you can sing this song and no one else [...]
+Thakur later stated that she felt emotional after recording the song and watching the visuals, adding that "Anu ji was like, only you can sing this song and no one else [...]
 Beneath all that madness, he is a real genius and a most sincere person."

 Kumar Sanu performed two songs on the album, including the duet "Dard Karaara" with Sadhana Sargam, which marked her comeback.
 Malik noted that Sanu recorded the song in a single take.
 The album also featured collaborations with newer artists such as Rahul Ram and the Nooran Sisters.
 On working with them, Malik remarked, "When you work for so many years in the industry, you form your cliques.
 But I quickly realised that I have to be open to work with new talent."
 Several tracks incorporated contemporary elements, reflecting Malik's adaptation to new musical trends.